Kyoko-Tachibana/Learning-about-City-from-Data_-Municipality-Visu-/README-en.md

 #### Make graphs of your city!
 Data upload section for  municipality-wise-extension-prepared graphs (ones marked with ☆).
-Below is the visualization of Tokyo 23 wards.
+Below is the visualization of Tokyo 23 wards (tested with the data of Sapporo too).
 You can test this with files in `assets`.

 ![スクリーンショット (633)](https://github.com/Kyoko-Tachibana/Learning-about-City-from-Data_-Machi-Learn-/assets/156287780/773d3201-3ed5-48dc-a5b7-806466fcefe6)